MatteoCarlone/PyGame_Robot_Sim/README.md

 This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).

-The aim of the project is to make a holonomic robot move inside an maze without hitting walls made of golden boxes.
-Furthermore, inside the maze there are many silver tokens that the robot must grab, move them behind him and then start again with the search for the next tokens.
+The project aims to make a holonomic robot move inside a maze without hitting walls made of golden boxes.
+Furthermore, inside the maze, there are many silver tokens that the robot have to grab, move them behind him and then start again with the search for the next tokens.

 #### Holonomic Robot